Introduction to this Document

 All existing Cisco IOS XE based router/switch use special transceiver to do MACsec encryption/decryption.
 This software MACsec uses CDAL infrastructure in QFP to do crypto operation.
 Comparing to the hardware choice, the way configuration/status/datapath is done is different thus creating some limitation on the functionality.

 Release 17.10.1a only supports MACsec on L2 interfaces.
-The MACsec port should be put into access mode.
+The MACsec port must be put into access mode.
 As the encryption happens on the egress SVI interface, the vlan used for the port should be unique, meaning no other interface can use that vlan.
 This limitation is because the QFP does not have MAC table information.

 Note